nus-cs2113-AY2122S1/ip/docs/README.md

 ### <a name="todo"></a>`todo` - Adding a Todo
 Adds a Todo to the task list. <br />
 Usage: `todo TODO_DESCRIPTION` <br />
-- :warning: `TODO_DESCRIPTION` cannot be empty,
+- :warning: `TODO_DESCRIPTION` cannot be empty.

-Expected outcome and examples of usage: <br />
+Expected outcome and examples of usage:

 Alfred will add the Todo to the current task list, and display the current number of tasks in the task list:
 ```